How George Floyd’s death is fueling a push for affordable housing in mostly White parts of D.C.

 As other D.C. neighborhoods have transformed over generations, the four Connecticut Avenue blocks that are Chevy Chase’s commercial core are a time capsule to a bygone era: one- and two-story buildings, with a toy store over here, a liquor store over there, and a movie theater in-between.

-A plaque at Chevy Chase Circle — a gateway to D.C. — honors the neighborhood’s founder, Francis Newlands, a senator from Nevada who wrote of Blacks as an inferior race and sought to strip them of their voting rights
+A plaque at Chevy Chase Circle — a gateway to D.C. — honors the neighborhood’s founder, Francis G. Newlands, a senator from Nevada who wrote of Blacks as an inferior race and sought to strip them of their voting rights

 “A lot of people consider our community a quaint little village,” said Randy Speck, a neighborhood leader.
 “It can be other things, too.”